pokhalo/Food-Waste-Optimization/Documentation/megasense_server.md

  #### Access to Megasense

- In order to get access using megasense-server, you have to ask for permissions by sending email to **samu.varjonen@fmi.fi**.
+ In order to get access using megasense-server, you have to ask for permissions by sending email to the megasense administrative contact person.
+You will know who this is, if you are a member of the development team needing access to megasense,

- Having permissions to use platform, you can login to using SSH commandline tool from linux/MacOS/Win.
+ Having permissions to use platform, you can login to using SSH command line tool from linux/MacOS/Win.
 SSH would be the easiest, although not user friendly, way of using megasense-server.

  To login using ssh use following command:
   `ssh username@megasense-server.cs.helsinki.fi`